 Capacity: Variable

-IMED 763 VA EMERGENCY MEDICINE 4 Credit Hours
+IMED 763 OVAMC EMERGENCY MEDICINE SUB-INTERNSHIP 4 Credit Hours

-This course may have additional credentialing requirements for the Omaha Veteran's Affairs Hospital.
+Note: This course may have additional credentialing requirements for the Omaha Veteran's Affairs Medical Center.
 Patients are assigned to students and residents on a rotational basis according to when they arrive in the department.
 Patients will be a mix of ambulatory patients, ambulance arrivals and clearance of both the acute psychiatric patient and the patient wishing to undergo substance abuse treatment.
 There will be a wide variety of medical conditions seen including acute cardiac, pulmonary, gastrointestinal, neurological, and infectious disease.
 There will also be potential for many procedures including ABG's, arthrocentresis, paracentesis, thoracentesis, and central lines.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Critical Care Requirements.
 Rotations Offered: Each 4 weeks.

 Typically Offered: FALL/SPR